ChristinaLK/facilitation_reports/README.md

 ## Data Preparation

-* Create a spreadsheet with a list of engagements, saved in the `data/eng` directory, with the format `year_month.csv`.
-See the `2016_06` file for an example
+* Create a spreadsheet with a list of engagements, saved in the `data/mtgs/data` directory, with the format `year_month.csv`.
+See the `2016_06.csv` file for an example

-> Christina enters engagements into a Google form to generate these spreadsheets.

-* Create a spreadsheet with relevant usage hours data and save it to the `data/hrs` directory.
-The current setup is for a summary by domain by week and overall usage per month (see the `data/hrs` directory for samples).
+* Create a spreadsheet with relevant usage hours data and save it to the `data/hrs/data` directory.
+The current setup is for a summary by domain by week.
 Depending on your system, you may have different accounting and may need to customize the usage code at the end of the report.

+* Create a ticket spreadsheet with the relevant ticket data in the `data/tickets/data` directory.
+There is an example in the directory.

 ## Generate Report

-* Copy the `template.Rmd` file in the `reports` directory.
+* Copy the `template.Rmd` file in the `reports` directory to a new file, named after the year/month of the report.
-* Change the values in the first R chunk to the appropriate year and day.
+* Change the values in the first R chunk to the appropriate year and month.
-* Use you ticket system to find out how many new tickets were created in the month and fill in the first R chunk.
 * Add user highlights
-* Fill out the second half of the report.
+* Fill out the second half of the report (Training, On- and Off- Campus partnerships)
 * Use knitr (yarn button from RStudio interface) to generate report.

 See the `2016_06.Rmd` file for an example of a "completed" report, and `2016_06.html` for the rendered report.